ersheff/Packet-Mule/README.md

 The next page will ask for additional information about your web service deployment.
 If you intend to use Render's free tier, make sure that you select "Free" under "Instance Type".
 Otherwise, you can optionally change the following before clicking "Create Web Service" to finish:

-- Name (this will determine your server's url in the format `https://server-name.onrender.com`)
+- Name (this will determine your server's url)
 - Region (choose the one closest to you)
 - Environment Variables (used to set a password, see additional details [below](#setting-a-password))